Shola Lynch facts for kids

 Lynch was born in Buffalo, New York, and grew up in New York City.
 She is the oldest daughter of Hollis and Sharon Lynch (née Fisher) and has a younger sister named Nnenna.
 She is mixed race.
 Her father is originally from Trinidad & Tobago and her mother is Canadian.

 She began running and training as a track-and-field athlete in sixth grade specializing in 800-meter and 1500-meter races.
 By 13, she began breaking national records for her age bracket in 800-, 1500-, and 1600-meter races.
-She later moved from New York to Texas with the ambition to race in track at the Olympics and continued to win in events up to 1992.
+She later moved from New York to Texas with the ambition to race in track at the Olympics and she continued to win in events up to 1992.
 She did not attend the 2000 Olympic Games however, due to a back injury.

 Lynch graduated from Hunter College High School and the University of Texas at Austin (UT).
 She graduated from UT's Plan II honors program and was the captain of its track team two years running.
-She then attended the University of California-Riverside where she earned a graduate degree in Public Resource Management and in American history.
+She then attended the University of California-Riverside, where she earned a graduate degree in Public Resource Management and in American history.
 Her master's thesis was an exhibit at The UCR Museum of Photography called "How Far Have We Come?" examining the different media representations of black people to highlight racial stereotypes throughout history.
-Lynch also achieved a master's in journalism from Columbia University.
+Lynch also achieved a master's degree in journalism from Columbia University.

 Career

-After earning her degree Lynch moved back to New York from Texas to attempt to began an art career.
+After earning her degree, Lynch moved back to New York from Texas to attempt to began an art career.
 This did not work out due to lack of funds for artists in New York at this time.

-Instead she got a job at Ken Burns' production company and worked with him for five years on documentaries including his series Jazz (2000).
+Instead, she got a job at Ken Burns' production company and worked with him for five years on documentaries including his series Jazz (2000).

 Her skills in film and background in history contributed to her research and production for other documentaries, such as HBO Sports' Do You Believe in Miracles?
 The Story of the 1980 U.S. Olympic Hockey Team (2001).
 She then worked on Matters of Race: EveryOther (2003), which focused on racialized issues in the United States.